confluentinc/cp-demo/docs/hybrid-cloud.rst

 Set Up Confluent CLI and variables
 ----------------------------------

 #.
-Install `Confluent CLI <https://docs.confluent.io/confluent-cli/current/install.html>`__ locally, v2.13.3 or later.
+Install `Confluent CLI <https://docs.confluent.io/confluent-cli/current/install.html>`__ locally, version 2.14.0 or later.

 #.
 Using the CLI, log in to |ccloud| with the command ``confluent login``, and use your |ccloud| username and password.
 The ``--save`` argument saves your |ccloud| user login credentials to the local ``~/.netrc`` file.